 If you enjoy being in nature this is for you!

 Arugala (Roka in Greek)

 Arugala is a popular green with a peppery taste.
 In Greece, it is mostly eaten in salads and sometimes boiled.
 You wouldn’t believe all the health benefits that is found in Arugala.
 There’s Vitamin B, C, and K, potassium, calcium, and many antioxidants.
 In Corfu, it can be found in many places mostly in livadi ropa (the valley).

 Interesting fact: Arugala was considered to be a natural aphrodisiac in Ancient Greece.
 Also, known to be used in love potions.

 The Sowthistle is one of the most common greens that grow naturally.
 It is apart of the dandelion family.
 Mainly, rabbits and pigs will eat them, but they are good for humans also!
 Moreover, if you eat raw the smaller leaves are less bitter!
 However, if you boil sowthistle it is considered less bitter.

 I know it looks like the common dandelion.
 The difference between the two is that the common sowthistle will have multiple flowers on one stock.

 Interesting fact: Sowthisthle was used for many different medical reasons in Ancient Greece.
-Including menstrual flow, fight against cancer, warts and many more.
+Including menstrual flow, the fight against cancer, warts, and many more.